photoprism/photoprism-docs/docs/user-guide/faq.md

     Unlike traditional offline apps such as Microsoft Office or single-player games, software exposed to the Internet must be [updated regularly](https://docs.photoprism.app/release-notes/) to stay secure and compatible with the latest standards.

-    *It's essential to keep your operating system, Web browsers, and all other software up to date.
-Don't push your luck and don't expect developers to spend time providing individual updates for old versions that contain only critical security updates, but nothing else.*
+    It's essential to keep your operating system, Web browsers, and all other software up to date.
+Don't push your luck.

-    *Historically, even large tech companies [have not supported their old products](https://docs.microsoft.com/en-us/lifecycle/end-of-support/end-of-support-2022) for an extended period of time, with only a few exceptions.
-Windows XP, for example, sold 400 million copies, which is why Micorosoft was able to offer updates for such a long time.*
+    Historically, even large tech companies [have not supported their old products](https://docs.microsoft.com/en-us/lifecycle/end-of-support/end-of-support-2022) for an extended period of time, with only a few exceptions.
+Windows XP, for example, sold 400 million copies, which is why Micorosoft was able to offer updates for such a long time.

 ??? question "Will the self-hosted version continue to be supported?"